As a beginner when you get started, you come across a plethora of video editing tools.

 The color grading toolset in DaVinci Resolve is WORLD CLASS.
 In fact, Resolve started as a color grading tool and then evolved into a full-blown post-production suite a few years ago.

-The primary and secondary color correction tools, isolation through power windows, noise reduction, OFX plugins like lens flare make Resolve the most sought after.
+The primary and secondary color correction tools, isolation through power windows, noise reduction, and OFX plugins like lens flare make Resolve the most sought-after.